cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 Note the `#[test]` annotation: this attribute indicates this is a test function, so the test runner knows to treat this function as a test.
 We might also have non-test functions to help set up common scenarios or perform common operations, so we always need to indicate which functions are tests.

-We use the `#[cfg(test)]`attribute for the `tests` module, so that the compiler knows the code it contains needs to be compiled only when running tests.
+We use the `#[cfg(test)]` attribute for the `tests` module, so that the compiler knows the code it contains needs to be compiled only when running tests.
 This is actually not an option: if you put a simple test with the `#[test]` attribute in a _lib.cairo_ file, it will not compile.
-We will talk more about the `#[cfg(test)]`attribute in the next [Testing Organization](ch10-02-test-organization.md) section.
+We will talk more about the `#[cfg(test)]` attribute in the next [Testing Organization](ch10-02-test-organization.md) section.

 The example function body uses the `assert!` macro, which contains the result of adding 2 and 2, equals 4.
 This assertion serves as an example of the format for a typical test.
 We'll explain in more detail how `assert!` works later in this chapter.
 Let’s run it to see that this test passes.

-The `scarb cairo-test` command runs all tests founds in our project, and shows the following output:
+The `scarb cairo-test` command runs all tests found in our project, and shows the following output:

 ```shell
 $ scarb cairo-test